noi-techpark/opendatahub-website/src/content/events/odhday26/_index.md

   - "/odhday26"

 title: "Open Data Hub Day 2026"
 subtitle: "The sixth edition of the Open Data Hub Day will take place on 15th May at NOI Techpark in Bolzano/Bozen, Italy.
 The event will focus on best practices for understanding and using data to its full potential.
-Open data is an increasingly important topic for those working in business and research. <br>
+Open Data is an increasingly important topic for those working in business and research. <br>
 <br>
 Join us as we explore the topic with experts and representatives from leading companies, as well as NOI's academic partners.
 "